THE RIPPLE EFFECT PODCAST EPISODES

 🎧 Listen to the Episode on Spotify

-Episode 3 – Tide, Time, and Turtles: Self-Awareness through the Lens of Nature, with Special Guest Laura Jim
+Module 1: Episode 3 – Tide, Time, and Turtles: Self-Awareness through the Lens of Nature, with Special Guest Laura Jim

 Science teacher and sea turtle researcher Laura Jim shares how the rhythms of the ocean helped her reconnect with herself during a season of burnout.
 Through nature, photography, and presence, she offers a grounded model of self-awareness in action.